 Save money and don’t enter the Red Fort

 Close to the Jama Masjid Mosque and only a few streets away from Old Delhi there is the Red Fort.
 You can’t miss it as the walls of the Red Fort are looming large at the horizon and it is one of the most famous tourist spots in Delhi.
 To enter the Red Fort you have to pay a hefty entrance fee of $10.
 Since there are many forts around Rajasthan that are way more interesting, I would suggest to save the money for a visit to a fort in for example Jaipur, Agra, Jodhpur.
-Go to my India Page to see all my adventures from around India.
+Go to my India Page to see more of my adventures from around India.